olPoot-EN/online-tuning-exercise-proof-of-concept/TECHNICAL_ARCHITECTURE.md

-# Reactive Capability Exercise - Technical Architecture
+# Voltage Tuning Exercise - Technical Architecture

-This document defines the technical implementation approach for migrating the Python/tkinter reactive power simulation to a browser-based Pyodide application.
+This document defines the technical implementation approach for migrating the Python/tkinter voltage tuning simulation to a browser-based Pyodide application.

 ## Architecture Overview